skaupper/VirtualJukebox/README.md

 a subcomponent with a custom one to show how the submodule.
 In the latter case the examples show how a component has to communicate with its environment (see also the test in `test/`).

-## Spotify
+## Setup

 In order to use this server properly, one needs to setup Spotify correctly.
+This requires a Spotify Premium account.

 This section describes this setup process step by step.

 1. **Create a Spotify application**\
 Log into your Spotify account on the [Spotify Dashboard](https://developer.spotify.com/dashboard/login).

 2. **Create an application and receive client ID and client secret**\
-It doesn't matter what you set during the creation process.
-After you have created the application, you will get the client ID and client secret.
-Copy these two values to the file `jukebox_config.ini` appropriatly.
+After you have created the application, the client ID and client secret will be shown.
+Copy these two values to the file `jukebox_config.ini` into the respective key names.

 3. **Whitelist a redirect URI**\
 For the authorization process to succeed you must whitelist the URI the authorization site redirects you to.
 The URI must match with the one set in the configuration file.\